 What Is Depression?

 Generally speaking, depression is a mental illness that manifests as sadness, hopelessness, and other destructive emotions and feelings that won’t go away.
 Because depression can change the chemical makeup in your brain, it may cause you to lose interest in things that used to make your life feel meaningful and enjoyable.
 Everyone feels depressed at one time or another, but there is a difference between feeling depressed (or sad) and actually having depression.
 If you have been diagnosed with depression or suspect you have depression as a condition, it’s important to see a professional licensed to treat it.

 Why Does Depression Happen?

-Referring to depression as a chemical imbalance in the brain doesn’t come close to explaining just how complex and toxic the disease can be.
+Referring to depression as a chemical imbalance in the brain doesn’t come close to explaining just how complex the disease can be.
 In fact, research suggests that too little or too much of a specific chemical in the brain isn’t what spurs depression, but that things like defective mood regulation by the brain, genetics, traumatic life events, and even medications and medical problems, can also trigger the onset of depression.
 However, when understanding why depression happens, or why you are depressed, it’s helpful to first understand why and how chemicals in the brain are affected.

 First and foremost, the chemicals involved in depression work both inside and outside of your brain’s nerve cells.
 Billions of chemical reactions occur in your brain every moment, which play a valuable role in your mood, how you perceive the world around you, and how you experience life.
 Furthermore, researchers have discovered genes that make some people more vulnerable to depression.
-So, with complex biology like this, it’s easy to see how different depression can be and how difficult it can be to find a single, all-encompassing solution that will treat all different forms.
+So, with complex biology like this, it’s easy to see how complicated depression can be and how difficult it can be to find a single, all-encompassing solution that will treat all different forms.

 How To Naturally Treat Depression

 Traditional Western medicine is quick to treat depression with medications that come with dozens of harmful side effects.
 While some of the side effects are minimal and temporary, like headaches, joint pain, muscle aches, nausea, skin rashes, and diarrhea, others can be a bit more severe and have a lasting effect like sleep disturbance, drowsiness, migraines, weight gain, and thoughts of suicide.
 That said, there are times when prescribed medications are helpful and necessary for some people.

-- Stick to a routine: Because depression has a way of destroying the structure of a normal life, it’s critical that you develop and stick to a normal routine is critical when it comes to overcoming the grip of depression.
+- Stick to a routine: Because depression has a way of destroying the structure of a normal life, it’s critical that you develop and stick to a normal routine is critical when it comes to loosening the grip of depression.
 This routine should include things like regular exercise, normal sleep, a steady work schedule, etc.

 - Watch what you eat: Though there isn’t a specific diet that’s designed to do away with depression, eating healthy and being mindful of what and how much you eat can play an important role in helping you cope with depression.
 Consider incorporating things like salmon and tuna, foods rich in omega-3 fatty acids and spinach and avocados that are high in folic acids.